knro/indiwebmanager/README.md

 INDI Library must be installed on the target system.
 The Web Application is based on [Bottle Py](http://bottlepy.org) micro-framework.
 It has a built-in webserver and by default listens on port 8624.
 Install the pre-requisites:

 ```
-$ sudo apt-get -y install python-pip
+$ sudo apt-get -y install python-requests python-psutil python-bottle
-$ sudo pip install -r requirements.txt
 ```

-Copy the **servermanager** folder to $(HOME) or any folder where the user has read and write access.
+Copy the **servermanager** folder to your home directory $(HOME) or any folder where the user has read and write access.

 # Usage